 Anyone who has an LGBTQIA+ identity knows that misconception isn’t necessarily the case.

 “In fact, it’s really a commitment to a process of living your truth,” said Zayde, who is unaffiliated with The Trevor Project research.
 “Some people have to come out when they get a new job, start a new school, or even meet a new friend.”

 The new data underscores Zayde’s point that coming out can be a monumental moment in a young person’s life, one that has ripple effects outward in all aspects of one’s day-to-day existence.

 That can be a lot for a young person, especially at those vulnerable early adolescent ages.
-It’s something that can be made even more complicated when you factor in the outside opinions, perspectives, and sometimes discriminatory behavior of others in that young person’s life.
+It’s something that can be made ever more complicated when you factor in the outside opinions, perspectives, sometimes discriminatory behavior of others in that young person’s life.

 “LGBTQ youth who came out about their sexual orientation before age 13 and have high family support report lower rates of attempting suicide in the past year compared to their peers who do not have that family support.
 It’s really on us – as adults and allies in these young people’s lives – to ensure that young people feel safe and supported from the start,” Price said.

 This doesn’t mean a parent or guardian has to become an expert on LGBTQ topics over night to be a supportive ally.
 Price pointed to recent research from The Trevor Project that found that guardians, caregivers, and parents of LGBTQ young people “can take relatively simple actions to make LGBTQ youth feel supported.”
 This could involve just talking respectfully about LGBTQ+ identities and taking the time to educate themselves on issues surrounding queer people in general.
 Knowledge is power, and it can go a long way in supporting an LGBTQ+ kid.